Top-100-Coders/webshot-tracker/README.md

   - Renders the response to the UI using JavaScript.
   - Integrates the AI-generated insights into the user interface for a cohesive user experience.

-- *Adarsh*
-  - Takes charge of the Webshot UI, contributing to the HTML and CSS aspects.
-  - Works on the visual design and layout to ensure an aesthetically pleasing user interface.

-- *Sidharth*
-  - Focuses on creating an engaging landing page that captures users' attention.
-  - Collaborates with the team to incorporate key features and attract users to explore further.

 ## Demo - video link
 https://www.flexclip.com/share/44995273597f6c27ee11b24cbd264372a790e45.html